spectrocloud/librarium/docs/docs-content/clusters/edge/networking/local-registry.md

 3. Navigate to the **Nodes** tab, in the **Private Ips** column, you can find the IP addresses of your Edge hosts.

-4. Open a new tab in your browser and navigate to `https://NODE_IP:30003` and replace `NODE_IP` with any IP address in your cluster.
+4. Ensure you have network access to your Edge hosts.
+Open a new tab in your browser and navigate to `https://NODE_IP:30003` and replace `NODE_IP` with any IP address in your cluster.
 NodePort-type services are exposed on the same port on all nodes in your cluster.
 If you changed the HTTPS port in the configurations, replace the port with the HTTPS port you used.

 5. If you didn't provide a certificate or used a self-signed certificate, your browser might warn you about an unsafe connection.
 Dismiss the warning, and you will be directed to Harbor's web UI.
 If you are using Google Chrome, you can click anywhere in your browser tab and type `thisisunsafe` using your keyboard to dismiss the warning.